 Some of the key players in the health information exchange market are RelayHealth Corporation; Allscripts Healthcare Solutions, Inc.; Medicity, Inc.; GE Healthcare; Siemens AG; IBM Corporation; Orion Health, Inc.; CareEvolution, Inc.; Cerner Corporation; and eClinicalWorks.

-Modern healthcare is driven by information in EHRs that are stored and organized and can be exchanged among organizations.
-Documentation can now be examined continuously, which enables better decision making for service providers for patient care.
+Modern healthcare is driven by information in EHRs stored and organized and can be exchanged among organizations.
+Documentation can now be examined continuously, which enables better decision-making for service providers for patient care.
 Organizations specializing in networking technology provide health information exchange capabilities.
-The organizations support and design the infrastructure required to securely exchange the clinical information between the multiple disparate through EHR systems.
-The efforts to use health information exchange meaningfully along with the support and incentives of governments for adoption and implementation of EHRs and HIE creates a foundation for exchanging patient information between healthcare professionals promoting patient care.
+The organizations support and design the infrastructure required to exchange the clinical information between the multiple disparate systems through EHR systems.
+The efforts to use health information exchange meaningfully and the support and incentives of governments for adoption and implementation of EHRs and HIE create a foundation for exchanging patient information between healthcare professionals promoting patient care.